placebeyondtheclouds/my-powershell-scripts/README.md

 The problem: spice uses virtual GPU to render the mouse poiner when accessed through virt-viewer.
 This causes the mouse pointer to be invisible when a guest is using NVIDIA GPU by the means of PCIE device passthrough.
 Re-enabling NVIDIA GPU within a running guest causes the mouse pointer to be visible again.

-Get the name of the GPU device in the guest by running in powershell:
+Get the name of the GPU device in the guest:

 ```
 wmic path win32_VideoController get name